pongasoft/vst-sam-spl-64/README.md

 * Continuous smooth zoom all the way to the sample level
 * Show zero crossing
 * Load a sample from the file system or directly sample an input (built-in sampler)
+* Drag and drop a sample in the waveform view
 * Export the sample as a file (wav / aiff supported)

 Release Notes